Welcome to the Residency Training Program in Family Medicine at the Kaiser Permanente San Diego Medical Center.

 Strong Academic Experience

 Kaiser Permanente is at the forefront of providing quality care and top research.
 The organization emphasizes and supports the importance of Primary Care.
 Residents graduate experts in ambulatory care.
 We support academic experience by hosting medical student rotations through our department.
-Our faculty is enthusiastic, experienced and committed to Kaiser Permanente, Family Medicine, and resident education.
+Our faculty is enthusiastic, experienced, and committed to Kaiser Permanente, Family Medicine, and resident education.
 There are over 1000 staff physicians at Kaiser Permanente in San Diego including board-certified specialists, who help provide lectures, consultations and one-on-one elective experiences that prepare residents for any anticipated practice setting.
 Residents also have free access to numerous evidence-based web sites.

 High Volume of Experience and Responsibility

 Kaiser Permanente is a growing, stable, well-resourced organization providing complete medical care for a large patient base, over 600,000 Health Plan members in San Diego County.
-This volume allows the residents to have a wealth of clinical experiences including caring for very challenging sick patients.
+This volume allows the residents to have a wealth of clinical experiences including caring for incredibly challenging sick patients.
 It also provides an exceptional experience in Medicine, Pediatrics and Obstetrics.
 Residents are given an opportunity to manage patients independently with adequate support, if needed, as part of our unopposed program.

 Commitment to Diversity

 We are honored to be named the 2014 recipients of the Kaiser Permanente RJ Erickson National Diversity and Inclusion Award, which recognizes groups that have established and emphasized a commitment to diversity and inclusion.
-We are humbled to be recognized with this award and it is a testament to the values we place on recognizing the unique contributions from all people.
+We are humbled to be recognized with this award and it is a testament to the values we place on recognizing the unique qualities and contributions from all people.